darrylwest/cryptor/README.md

 Encrypted files or passwords are not saved by the backend service, and always stay safely in the browser.
 Encrypted messages are saved in your downloads folder on the device running the application.
-It is also important to note that the passphrase never leaves the browser, so it connot be hacked by man-in-the-middle attacts.
+It is also important to note that the passphrase never leaves the browser, so it cannot be hacked by man-in-the-middle attacks.
-Hosting the service on your private network also reduces the risk of phishing attacts.
+Hosting the service on your private network also reduces the risk of phishing attacks.

 You can preview the hosted web app [here](https://darrylwest.github.io/cryptor/).